selwynpolit/d9book/book/drush.md

 ### Example Acquia Drush alias files

-Usually you will need to make your own drush alias files.
+Usually, you will need to make your own drush alias files.
 Here is an example alias file from Acquia.
 If this file is named `/drush/sites/abc.site.yml` you will be able to issue drush commands like `drush @abc.dev status` or `drush @abc.prod sql-dump >dbprod.sql` from within the directory for your abc site.
 The command `drush @abc.dev status` will return the status for the dev site.
 The command `drush @abc.prod sql-dump >dbprod.sql` will download the entire production from the production server database into a local file called `dbprod.sql`.
 For DDEV use, you should gzip the file and then you can easily import it into your local DDEV database with a command like `ddev import-db
 --src=dbprod.sql.gz`.

-Note.
-The section in the file below with ssh and tty in it is to resolve a problem (from <https://github.com/drush-ops/drush/issues/4004> ) with the sql-dump drush command.
-Check the afforementioned Github.com issue link for side-effects.
+Note, the section in the file below with ssh and tty in it is to resolve a problem (from <https://github.com/drush-ops/drush/issues/4004> ) with the sql-dump drush command.
+Check the aforementioned GitHub.com issue link for side effects.

 Also, a little unusual is the `prod.livdev` section below.
 This facilitates using Acquia\'s live dev environment feature but is not necessary for hosting environments other than Acquia.

 For more on using Drush aliases with Acquia see <https://docs.acquia.com/cloud-platform/manage/ssh/drush/aliases/>